GlitchedPolygons/pwcrypt/README.md

 Passing `0` to these optional args is equivalent to omitting them, thus using the default values as defined inside [pwcrypt.h](https://github.com/GlitchedPolygons/pwcrypt/blob/master/include/pwcrypt.h).

+---

+Append `--algorithm=chachapoly` to use the [ChaCha20-Poly1305](https://tools.ietf.org/html/rfc7539) encryption algorithm instead of the default value `aes256-gcm`.

 #### Decrypting